 I find that if you are a little bit sensitive to baking soda, you might taste a bitter after taste if you use it.
 Surprisingly, you won’t have the same problem with baking powder even when you add a large amount, which this recipe does have.

-Tips for making homemade dinner biscuits
+Tips for making no egg, no milk homemade dinner biscuits

 The most important thing is not to overmix the dough.
 You don’t need to knead the bread dough, you literary just need to throw it together.
 The less you work your dough, the lighter the dinner biscuits will be.